 Missional is not an event we tack onto our already busy lives.
 It is our life.
-Mission should be the way we live, not something we add onto life: “As you go, make disciples”; “Walk wisely toward outsiders”; “Let your speech always be seasoned with salt”; “Be prepared to give a defense for your hope.”
-We can be missional in everyday ways without overloading our schedules.
-Here are a few suggestions:
+Mission should be the way we live, not something we add onto life: “As you go, make disciples;” “Walk wisely toward outsiders;” “Let your speech always be seasoned with salt;” “Be prepared to give a defense for your hope.”
+We can have a missional lifestyle in everyday ways without overloading our schedules.

 1. Eat With Non-Christians.